kalavattam/2024_Sir2/work_fithic.md

 This function integrates the creation of interaction and fragment files, the generation of a bias vector, and other functionalities.

+main() validates the input parameters and handles errors.

 Options:
   -h, --help         Display this help message